Jerry Miculek

 Jerry Charles Miculek Jr. (/ˈmɪtʃəlɛk/ MITCH-ə-lek; born September 7, 1954) is an American professional competition shooter known for his achievements in 3-Gun and speed shooting.
-He holds five officially sanctioned world records in revolver shooting and over 15 unsanctioned records with firearms ranging from 9mm semi-automatic pistols to the .50 BMG Barrett M107 anti-material rifle.
+He holds five officially sanctioned world records in revolver shooting and over 15 unsanctioned records with firearms ranging from 9mm semi-automatic pistols to the .50 BMG Barrett M107 anti-materiel rifle.
 Additional accomplishments include rapid-firing 12 shots (including one quick reload) from a six-shooter in 2.99 seconds, fast-shooting six shots in .98 seconds from a handheld Barrett M107, and a 1000-yard off-hand shot with his 9mm Smith & Wesson revolver.

 Miculek is also a gunsmith who tunes and adjusts his own firearms for optimum function.
 In addition to a channel on YouTube, he has a reality show, Shootout Lane on the Outdoor Channel.

 Miculek worked as a millwright at Freeport Chemical for 15 years before becoming a professional shooter in 1989.
 He is married to Kay Clark-Miculek, herself a shooter with national and world titles.
-His daughter, Lena Miculek-Afentul, is also a shooter with IPSC world titles.
+His daughter, Lena Miculek, is also a shooter with IPSC world titles.